nestauk/sdg-mapping/codebooks/codebook_sdg_10.md

 ## Labelling Instructions

-The key concepts of Goal 10 are:
+### Key Concepts of Goal 10

+To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of:

 * Income growth of low income/wealth population
 * Social, economic and political inclusion of all